-- Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances as applicable.
+- Send approved and accurate documentation of unfilled customer orders, receivables, and cash receipts transactions, to ARC in the proper period. - Review unfilled customer orders, receivable and advance reports for completeness, accuracy, and validity. - Monitor and pursue collection of delinquent balances as applicable. - Customer agency's Chief Financial Officer must certify that the report submitted to the Treasury is accurate and consistent with agency accounting systems.

 - 1. Inspected written procedures for the processing of unfilled customer orders, cash receipts, receivables, advances, and write-offs and determined the procedures were formally documented. - 2.
-For a selection of unfilled customer orders, inspected evidence and determined the unfilled customer orders were only processed by ARC after being approved by the Customer Agency. - 3.
-For a selection of receivables, inspected evidence and determined the receivables were only processed by ARC after being approved by the Customer Agency. - 4.
-For a selection of cash receipts, inspected evidence and determined the cash receipts were only processed by ARC after being approved by the Customer Agency. - 5.
-For a selection of months, for a selection of Customer Agencies, inspected reconciliations and determined accountants reconciled the CARS Account Statements, Undisbursed Appropriation Account Ledger Reconciliations, and supervisory reviews were completed. - 6.
-For a selection of quarters, for a selection of Customer Agencies, inspected the Treasury Report on Receivables and Debt Collection Activities (TROR) reports completed by ARC accountants and determined they were completed, all activities were reconciled with receivables due from the public, and the reports were reviewed by an ARC supervisory accountant. - 7.
-For a selection of quarters, for a selection of Non-Treasury customers, inspected the nonfiduciary transaction confirmations completed by ARC accountants and determined reconciliation of transactions/balances with trading partners were completed, any necessary adjustments were identified and recorded, and any elimination differences that required an explanation were entered into the module and an ARC Supervisor or Agency designee certified the explanation in GTAS.
+For a selection of unfilled customer orders, inspected evidence and determined the unfilled customer orders were only processed by ARC after being approved by the customer agency. - 3.
+For a selection of receivables, inspected evidence and determined the receivables were only processed by ARC after being approved by the customer agency. - 4.
+For a selection of cash receipts, inspected evidence and determined the cash receipts were only processed by ARC after being approved by the customer agency. - 5.
+For a selection of months, for a selection of customer agencies, inspected reconciliations and determined accountants reconciled the CARS Account Statements, Undisbursed Appropriation Account Ledger Reconciliations, and supervisory reviews were completed. - 6.
+For a selection of quarters, for a selection of customer agencies, inspected the Treasury Report on Receivables and Debt Collection Activities (TROR) reports completed by ARC accountants and determined they were completed, all activities were reconciled with receivables due from the public, and the reports were reviewed by an ARC supervisory accountant. - 7.
+For a selection of quarters, for a selection of Non-Treasury customers, inspected the non-fiduciary transaction confirmations completed by ARC accountants and determined reconciliation of transactions/balances with trading partners were completed, any necessary

-- 8. For a selection of quarters, for a selection of Treasury customers, inspected the non-fiduciary transaction confirmations completed by ARC accountants and determined reconciliation of transactions/balances with trading partners were completed, any necessary adjustments were identified and recorded, and any elimination reporting was completed using the TIER reporting process. - 9.
+- adjustments were identified and recorded, and any elimination differences that required an explanation were entered into the module and an ARC Supervisor or Agency designee certified the explanation in GTAS. - 8.
+For a selection of quarters, for a selection of Treasury customers, inspected the non-fiduciary transaction confirmations completed by ARC accountants and determined reconciliation of transactions/balances with trading partners were completed, any necessary adjustments were identified and recorded, and any elimination reporting was completed using the TIER reporting process. - 9.
 Observed an ARC user attempt to enter a transaction identification number that already existed and noted Oracle issues an error message alerting the user of the duplication and automatically rejected the entry.